Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Place the tulle strips for the straps inside the fabric tape, close the tape and sew.

 - At this point this is how your cuff should look like.
 So almost there!

-- Close the fabric tape and turn it on the side where you stitched the tulle on.
+- Close the fabric strip and flip it to the side where you stitched the tulle on.
 Sew on the same line as much as you can (don’t worry if it’s not perfect, this will be the inside of your cuff so any possible glitch won’t be visible)

-- Turn the fabric on the other side which will be the outside and stitch again as close to the edge as possible.
+- Flip the fabric to the other side which will be the outer side and stitch again as close to the edge as possible.

-- Now your cuff should be looking like this if you knot the straps.
+- Now your cuff should be looking like this if you tie the straps.